Back to Blog

 Conclusion

-Hidden fees in international money transfers are widespread, deliberate, and entirely avoidable once you know where to look.
-The exchange rate markup, intermediary bank charges, and receiving fees collectively cost senders billions of dollars each year, most of it silently.
+The exchange rate markup, SWIFT intermediary bank fees, and receiving fees collectively cost senders billions of dollars each year, most of it silently.

 The formula is straightforward: calculate the true cost using sending fee plus markup plus receiving fee, benchmark against the mid-market rate, and compare providers on that basis rather than the headline number.
-Specialist services like Wise, OFX, and Remitly offer significantly better total cost than traditional banks for the vast majority of corridors.

 Share: